-- develop criteria for promotion for S&TO's;
+- develop criteria for promotion (documented as the competency profile);

-- make recommendations for the promotions process for S&TO's.
+- make recommendations for the promotions process.

-|the candidate and line manager wish to evaluate performance and determine development plans||apply performance management process|
+|the candidate and line manager wish to determine performance and development plans||apply performance management process (PPS)|

-|the candidate meets criteria for promotion by demonstrating competence and delivering outputs||follow promotion process|
+|candidate meets criteria for promotion by delivering outputs consistent with that of a higher job level||follow promotion process|

 |operational requirements of the job change / grow||apply for job evaluation|